Join some discussions with Eve Preste, a Life Coach Hypnotist/Reiki Practitioner.

 Naturopathic doctors (NDs) are primary care physicians who have attended a four-year naturopathic medical school, are clinically trained, and work in all aspects of family health — from pediatric to geriatric care.
 (See a list of the states, provinces and territories that license NDs).

 Most NDs provide primary care through office-based private practice.
-Many receive additional training in areas such as midwifery and acupuncture and Oriental medicine.
+Many receive additional training in areas such as midwifery and Oriental medicine and acupuncture in Fort Lauderdale.
 Because NDs view natural remedies as complementary as well as primary, they cooperate with other medical professionals, referring patients to (and receiving patients from) conventional medical doctors, surgeons and other specialists when appropriate.